CHFR-wide/flatpancakesss-site-fork/content/posts/porting_a_minecraft_world_from_PlayStation_4_Edition_to_Java.md

 Unrelated to any specific issue with the world converter, we also quickly discovered that Bedrock felt really bad to play on.
 Everything was much slower and clunkier to control with worse menus, more major glitches, and much worse game performance.

 With these issues, we decided that we were not going to convert the world to Bedrock and would stay on Legacy instead.
-Even though Bedrock Edition did replace the Legacy Edition application, there was a button on the title screen to revert back to playing Legeacy Edition if you paid for it before December 2019.
+Even though Bedrock Edition did replace the Legacy Edition application, there was a button on the title screen to revert back to playing Legacy Edition if you paid for it before December 2019.

-**Discovering the Legacy4J mod for Java Edition**
+## Discovering the Legacy4J mod for Java Edition

 In early 2024, the button to access Legacy Edition disappeared from my Minecraft title screen.
 I believe this happens when PSN cannot verify that you owned Minecraft before the update.